c0d3m4st4/PiXploitHost/README.md

 - Disable automatic updates (Top menu - Settings - System - Automatic downloads - DISABLE ALL)
 - Network configuration (Top menu - Settings - Network - Set up internet connection - Use cable (or WiFi if that's your case) - Custom - Manual IP address - Manual DNS settings - Primary DNS: **YOUR_RASPBERRY_PI_STATIC_IP** - Scondary DNS: 0.0.0.0 - Automatic MTU - Do not use proxy)

 - And that's it.
-Now if you go to Top menu - Settings - User guide, it should open your new host instead, and you can easily run the exploits.
+Now if you navigate to the user's guide (Top menu - Settings - User's guide), it should open your new host instead of the user guide, and you can easily run the exploits.

 Credits
 -------